openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 AssetUpdate
 ```

-**Function:** Indicates that the asset needs to be updated in the cloud.
+**Function:** Indicates the asset needs to be updated in the cloud.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core